 Another benefit of social proof is that it can help convey trust.
 Trust is one of the key factors in converting customers online, because providing a credit card number to an unknown business over the web is a large hurdle for customers to overcome.
-Showing visitors that a business has many satisfied customers through testimonials and user reviews helps to build trust that a business is legitimate and trustworthy.
+Showing potential customers that a business has many satisfied customers through testimonials and user reviews helps to build trust that a business is legitimate and trustworthy.

-Finally, social proof can also be used to convey authority.
+Finally, social proof in online marketing can also be used to convey authority.
 For example, a buyer may find a testimonial from an expert in the field more convincing than a hundred reviews from average people.
 Displaying customer logos of big name clients can be another way of demonstrating both social proof and authority.
 If many of the world’s top companies are using a service, the logic goes, it is likely to be an effective one.

 The types of social proof you display will depend on your industry.
-For example, ecommerce sites might display number of customers or reviews, while a B2B business might display a list of enterprise customers or testimonials.
+For example, ecommerce sites might display number of purchases or customer reviews, while a B2B business might display a list of enterprise customers or testimonials.
 Media companies can show readership or subscriber figures, while a travel company might show number of bookings booked.

 Because social proof is such a powerful psychological factor, it is a great item to test across your site and on your landing pages in order to increase conversions.